terrymandin/QuickReference/Azure/AzureBackup.md

 ## Customer Questions

 - Will your recovery services vault be available from the public internet or only on the private network?
+- Do you have any Trusted VMs.
+Trusted VMs are not configurable with Azure Site Recovery, but will with with Azure Backup Enhanced mode.

 ## Scenarios